PuchongOffice/TestAuth/README.md

 Click the "Authorize" button and if it authorizes and shows the "SUCCESS!!!" message, you pass!!
 Collect $$ payment!!

 **Now you know the development flow.
 When you work on HTML files, you upload them in this way to test.
-Now you are ready to work on our larger projects, using this system, like <a href="https://github.com/PuchongOffice/JS-Job-1">this one here</a>.Great job!**
+Now you are ready to work on our larger projects, using this system, like <a href="https://github.com/PuchongOffice/JS-Job-1">this one here</a>.
+Great job!**